junxit/us-congress-bills-113/bill.md

     >         - **(IV)** $75,001 to $110,000.
     >         - **(V)** Over $110,000.
     >     - **(D)** *Financial aid*
-    >       - **(i)** The average annual amount of a Federal Pell Grant awarded to an undergraduate student enrolled at such institution who receives a Federal Pell Grant.
-    >       - **(ii)** The average annual amount of Federal student loans provided through such institution to an undergraduate borrower enrolled at such institution.
-    >       - **(iii)** The average annual grant amount (including Federal, State, and institutional aid) awarded to an undergraduate student enrolled at the institution who receives financial aid.
+    >       - **(i)** The average annual grant amount (including Federal, State, and institutional aid) awarded to an undergraduate student enrolled at the institution who receives financial aid.
-    >       - **(iv)** The percentage of undergraduate students enrolled at the institution receiving Federal, State, and institutional grants, student loans, and any other type of student financial assistance known by the institution, provided publicly or through the institution, such as Federal work-study funds.
+    >       - **(ii)** The percentage of undergraduate students enrolled at the institution receiving Federal, State, and institutional grants, student loans, and any other type of student financial assistance known by the institution, provided publicly or through the institution, such as Federal work-study funds.
-    >       - **(v)** The percentage of students enrolled at the institution receiving Federal Pell Grants.
+    >       - **(iii)** The cohort default rate (as defined in section 435(m)) for such institution.
+    >     - **(E)** *Faculty information*
+    >       - **(i)** The ratio of the number of course sections taught by part-time instructors to the number of course sections taught by full-time faculty, disaggregated by course sections intended primarily for undergraduate students and course sections intended primarily for graduate students.
+    >       - **(ii)** The mean and median years of employment for part-time instructors.
     >   - **(3)** *Other data matters*
     >     - **(A)** *Completion data* The Commissioner of Education Statistics shall ensure that the information required under paragraph (1)(E) includes information with respect to all students at an institution, including students other than first-time, full-time students, in a manner that the Commissioner considers appropriate.
     >     - **(B)** *Adjustment of income categories* The Secretary may annually adjust the range of each of the income categories described in paragraph (2)(C)(vi) to account for a change in the Consumer Price Index for All Urban Consumers as determined by the Bureau of Labor Statistics if the Secretary determines an adjustment is necessary.